Elysys/Docs/_docs/loans/LoansModule.md

 ---
-title: loansadndeposits
+title: Loans Manual
 tags:
  - Loans
  - Setup
-description: How to use Loans
+description: How to setup and use the Loan module
 ---

 ![/assets/img/ElysysLoansLogo.png](../../assets/img/ElysysLoansLogo.png)